|General||Reading vs. Listening|

 Latin verbs have a zillion different forms, depending on the tense, mood, and voice; most of this complexity is handled in English by adding words that go beside the verb, rather than changing the form of the verb itself.
-Thus in English we have only three or four different forms of the verb itself (e.g. go, went, gone, going; speak, spoke, spoken, speaking; play, played, played, playing), while we have a zillion ways to add words that modify it (e.g. will go, might go, would go, should go, has gone, had gone, will have gone, will have been going, is spoken to, might have been spoken to, etc.).
+Thus in English we have only three or four different forms of the verb itself (for example: go, went, gone, going; speak, spoke, spoken, speaking; play, played, playing), while we have a zillion ways to add words that modify it (for example: will go, might go, would go, should go, has gone, had gone, will have gone, will have been going, is spoken to, might have been spoken to, etc.).

 But not everything about Latin is forbidding.
-It uses the familiar Latin alphabet, the pronunciation is pretty straightforward, and something like half of English vocabulary is related to Latin words.
-I’ve never learned an Oriental or a Slavic language, but I think they are harder than Latin for a student who knows only English.
+It uses the familiar Latin alphabet, the pronunciation is pretty straightforward, and about half of English vocabulary is related to Latin words.
+I’ve never learned an Oriental or a Slavic language, but I’m told that they are harder than Latin for a student who knows only English.

-If you already know a Romance language (Italian, Spanish, French, Portuguese, Romanian), then learning Latin is much easier because the verb conjugations and the gendered nouns and pronouns will be more or less familiar already.
+If you already know a Romance language (Italian, Spanish, French, Portuguese, Romanian), then learning Latin is much easier because you’re already familiar with verb conjugations and with gendered nouns and pronouns.
 I was already at a solid intermediate level in Spanish when I began to study Latin, and it was enormously helpful.

 You might think that the comprehensible input method is modern and lazy, whereas you like things that are traditional and rigorous.
-The truth is, modern methods can be better or worse, and there is nothing inherently good about a method being rigorous (i.e. burdensome, difficult).
-We should look for practical ways to achieve meaningful success, to get an excellent return on the investment of our precious time and energy.
+The truth is, modern methods can be better or worse, and there is nothing inherently good about a method being rigorous if it’s burdensome or difficult.
+What we need are practical ways to achieve meaningful success, to get a good return on our investment of time and energy.